Updated: 2 days ago

 Vaccination work and 3rd doses

-Many workers in Colorado reached out to promotores in January and February inquiring about how to relieve their second and third vaccine doses.
+Many workers in Colorado reached out to promotores in January and February inquiring about how to recieve their second and third vaccine doses.
 Claudia Chaves form North region 1 provided an example of what this conversation looked like,

-“Llamó un trabajador solicitando donde se podían poner la tercera dosis de la vacuna el y sus compañeros que ahorita están sin trabajo y las primeras dosis las recibieron en la feria de vacunas del Consulado Mexicno que apoyó a Project Protect.”
+“Llamó un trabajador solicitando donde se podían poner la tercera dosis de la vacuna el y sus compañeros que ahorita están sin trabajo y las primeras dosis las recibieron en la feria de vacunas del Consulado Mexico que apoyó a Project Protect.”
 [January 17, 2022, 14188]

 While most are willing and eager to maintain their safety through vaccination, there are still challenges the network faces.
 Maria Kelly Perez from North region 1 reports that “Los trabajadores H2A estaban muy preocupados porque les pusieron el refuerzo de la vacuna contra el Covid y estaban muy mal tenían muy fuertes los síntomas y no pudieron ir a trabajar.”
 [February 10, 2022, 14580].
 Promotores are always navigating these difficulties in protecting workers’ rights to safety whether it is recuperating from vaccine side effects or handling anti-vaccine protesters at their events [February 18, 2022, 15374].